Reaction to the death of retired NBA superstar Kobe Bryant

 “Kobe Bryant was far and away the greatest athlete I had the privilege of representing during my 35 years as a player agent.
 And I represented many great athletes.
 I’ve known Kobe since he was a 17-year-old senior at Lower Merion High on Philadelphia’s Main Line.
 He had a fearsome intellectual curiosity and his enthusiasm was contagious.
 The glint in his eyes wasn’t just joy: It was sparks from a fire that couldn’t be tamped down.
 To him, anything less than the best was failure.
 He deeply loved his wife Vanessa and the family they created, Natalia, Gianna, Bianka and Capri.
 He cherished his daughters and they were always his top priority.
 Losing Gianna makes this even more tragic.
 Kobe’s death is especially wrenching knowing what he was capable of, and what he might have accomplished in his post NBA life.
 He was already well on his way, continuing to have such an impactful life.”— Arn Tellem, Bryant’s former agent and now the Detroit Pistons’ vice chairman.

-”Just devastated to hear about (hash)KobeBryant.
+“Just devastated to hear about #KobeBryant.
 An extraordinary athlete, and a genuinely kind, wonderful man.
 Sending love, prayers & compassion to his family.
-To his entire (at)NBA family as well.” – actress Reese Witherspoon via Twitter
+To his entire @NBA family as well.” — actress Reese Witherspoon via Twitter

 “As I tweet through my tears, I am so hurt.
 I cannot stop crying.
 Kobe was instrumental to so many people.
 There is a hole in the basketball world and there will be for a long time.
 Rest in heavenly peace.” — the Rev. Jesse Jackson via Twitter

-”Today we at (at)WaltDisneyCo mourn the tragic loss of (at)kobebryant…a giant in sports and a person so full of life.
-Terrible news and so hard to process….” – Robert Iger, chairman and CEO of Disney, via Twitter
+“Today we at @WaltDisneyCo mourn the tragic loss of @kobebryant…a giant in sports and a person so full of life.
+Terrible news and so hard to process….” — Robert Iger, chairman and CEO of Disney, via Twitter

 “A true gladiator in our life time.
 You will be forever in our memories, our childrens memories, and generations to come.” — rapper Wyclef Jean via Twitter

-”I’m at a loss for words. (at)kobebryant was a long-time friend, an inspiration and we shared our first ever commercial (at)espn together as professionals.
-I love you forever. (hash)RIPMAMBA” – retired NFL player Keyshawn Johnson
+“I’m at a loss for words. @kobebryant was a long-time friend, an inspiration and we shared our first ever commercial @espn together as professionals.
+I love you forever. #RIPMAMBA” — retired NFL player Keyshawn Johnson

 “Kobe Bryant Rest in Peace.
 Unbelievable, unbelievably sad…” — Basketball Hall of Famer Isiah Thomas via Twitter